Du Yan

-Du Yan (died 628), courtesy name Zhili, posthumously known as Duke Xiang of Anji, was a Chinese official who served as a chancellor during the reign of Emperor Taizong in the Tang dynasty.
+Du Yan (died 8 November 628), courtesy name Zhili, posthumously known as Duke Xiang of Anji, was a Chinese official who served as a chancellor during the reign of Emperor Taizong in the Tang dynasty.
 His more famous nephew, Du Ruhui, was also a chancellor.

-During Sui Dynasty
+During the Sui dynasty

-It is not known when Du Yan was born, but it is known that he was from Sui Dynasty's capital commandery Jingzhao (京兆, i.e., Chang'an).
+It is not known when Du Yan was born, but it is known that he was from the Sui dynasty's capital commandery Jingzhao (京兆, i.e., Chang'an).
 His grandfather Du Ye (杜業) was a provincial governor for Sui's predecessor state Northern Zhou, and his father Du Zheng (杜徵) was a commandery governor for Northern Zhou.
 In his youth, Du Yan had a good reputation for being talented in rhetoric, and he and a friend from the same commandery, Wei Fusi (韋福嗣), conversed between themselves and concluded that Emperor Wen of Sui favored people who had been hermits.
 They therefore went into Mount Taibai (太白山, part of the Qinling Mountains), to try to gain reputations as hermits in order to benefit themselves later on in their careers.
 When Emperor Wen heard this, however, he became angry at them, and he exiled them to the south of the Yangtze River.

 Later, probably after a general pardon, Du Yan was able to return to Chang'an.
 Gao Xiaoji (高孝基), an official of the capital province Yong Province (雍州) submitted a recommendation for him, and he was made a low level imperial official.
 By the end of the reign of Emperor Wen's son Emperor Yang, he was the deputy imperial censor.